Bitcoin Deposits: A Layer 3 Protocol for Zero UTXO Trust-Minimized Lightning Wallets

 The protocol’s design enables flexible deployment models:

-Geographic Distribution: Vault operators can serve users globally without geographic restrictions.
+Geographic Distribution: Vault operators can serve depositors globally without geographic restrictions.
 The Lightning Network’s onion routing naturally provides payment privacy.

 Progressive Reputation Building: New operators can enter the market and build reputation over time:

-1. Start with small deposits from risk-tolerant users
+1. Start with small deposits from risk-tolerant depositors

 Infrastructure Specialization: Different entities can focus on their strengths: